 The trail climbs gently through a mix of poplar, spruce, and pine forest.
 You will reach a junction in the trail after 2 km.
 Both trails lead to the campground, with the left fork taking a more gradual route, while the right fork is 500 m shorter but with more ups and downs.
 We typically suggest taking the left fork and then making a loop and returning via the other fork.
 If you take the left fork, after a while the trail will pass by a small lake and meet up with Auriol Creek.

-About 500 m from the campground you will come to a bridge.
-This is the best point to head towards the mountains and the alpine.
-Follow the creek, crossing it ever so often in order to pick your way up towards the Auriol bowl.
-You will have to climb one of the steep morraines that run by the creek.
+If you are going to head into the alpine for an extended hike (add 5 km distance and 430 m elevation gain), from the campground continue 500 m west on the trail until you come to a bridge.
+This is the best point to head southwest towards the mountains and the alpine.
+Follow the small creek, crossing it ever so often in order to pick your way up towards the Auriol bowl.
+You will have to climb one of the steep moraines that run by the creek.
 Pick the one with the least amount of brush on its top.